rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 Port 80 is open running Apache 2.4.18, looks like on Ubuntu.

-Let's visit the web site and see what we have! : http://10.10.10.68
+Let's visit the web site and see what we have: http://10.10.10.68

 ![](/images/bashed/3. website.png "website")

 So we have a blog entry telling us Arrexel developed “phpbash” on this server, and that phpbash is useful for pentesting!
 No other real hints in the page source or links.

-Let's fire up dirbuster and do some enumeration.
+Let's fire up dirbuster and do some specific enumeration by directory busting the web site for other files and folders.

     dirbuster &

 ![](/images/bashed/4. dirbuster_1.png "dirbuster")

 Fill in the options as you see above.
-Since the site talks about “phpbash”, I went with File Extension php and the medium wordlist.
+Since the site talks about “phpbash”, we input php as a File Extension and use the medium wordlist.
 On Kali linux, this wordlist should be pre-installed at /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt.
-I also clicked the "Go Faster" button to increase the speed of directory busting.
+We also click the "Go Faster" button to increase the speed of directory busting.

 Once all of your options match those shown, click Start